liyu95/DLBI/README.md

+# Sum up
-# There are three modules in our framework.
+**There are three modules in our framework.
 The simulation module and Bayesian module are in folder ./simulation_and_bayesian_modules.
-The deep learning module is in folder ./deep_learning_module.
+The deep learning module is in folder ./deep_learning_module.**

 # Prerequisites:
-## For simulation and Bayesian modules
+### For simulation and Bayesian modules
 1. Cmake
 2. gcc
 3. g++
 4. OpenCV2.4 lib

-## For deep learning
+### For deep learning
 1. Anaconda 2 or Miniconda 2 (https://conda.io/miniconda.html)
 2. CUDA 8 and cudNN 5.1 (https://www.tensorflow.org/versions/r1.2/install/install_linux)